-It's worth tailoring your letters or brochures to the interests of each different constituency - these might be regular members of the congregation, people on the church fringe, people who have come to the church for a baptism, wedding or funeral, non-churchgoers who live in the locality.
-Decide what is it about the project you want to raise money for which will be of particular interest to these groups, and make that the focus of your letter.
+It's worth tailoring your letters or brochures and posts to the interests of each different constituency - these might be regular members of the congregation, people on the church fringe, people who have come to the church for a baptism, wedding or funeral, non-churchgoers who live in the locality, parents at the local school etc. Decide what is it about the project you want to raise money for which will be of particular interest to these groups and make that the focus of your communication.
 Any letter should be signed by the incumbent or churchwardens.